-Generally, investors buy common stocks for two reasons.
-Many stocks offer a cash dividend, and they also have the potential to provide a capital gain.
-In this publication, we will present a method for calculating stock prices based on a constant growth model, leveraging a discounted cash flows approach which considers both dividends and capital gains.
+Generally, investors buy common stocks for two reasons: they offer a cash dividend, and they also have the potential to provide a capital gain.
+In this article, we will present a method for calculating stock prices based on a constant growth model, leveraging a discounted cash flows approach which considers both dividends and capital gains.

 Calculating Today's Stock Prices